 We love our Charlottesville community and are always looking to discover new local brands.
 If you have a favorite or two, let us know!

-Come see us at Rebecca’s for a large selection of locally sourced products!
+Come see us at Rebecca’s for a large selection of locally sourced products or shop online!